GymMaster App FAQs

 - Pilates is suitable for people of all ages and levels of fitness.

 - Pilates will improve your posture and make good posture automatic instead of an exhausting effort.

 - Pilates will improve your core conditioning, strength and flexibility, complimenting and improving your sporting abilities.

-- Rehab – Pilates is great if you have any issues... bad back, neck tension or headaches etc - because it will train your muscles to work in the correct way and in the correct posture.
+- Pilates is great for rehab or if you have any injuries... bad back, neck tension, headaches etc - because it will train your muscles to work in the correct way and in the correct posture.

 - Increase your cardiovascular fitness with Pilates!
-We build interval training into all of our classes (woohoo... great for your heart) and exercises can be low or high impact to suit all levels of ability.
+We build HIIT (interval training) into all of our classes (woohoo... great for your heart) and exercises can be low or high impact to suit all levels of ability.

 - Stress relief - because Pilates is about mind / body connection you really can’t think of anything else while you are doing a class, so you leave feeling energised and mentally refreshed.